PostgreSQL: postgresql.conf and pg_hba.conf explained

 Please review our help for references to more sophisticated configurations where specific IP addresses or IP address ranges are covered.

 To recap, when ensuring connectivity in a Qlik Sense Shared Persistence environment, especially a multi-node site, the core configurations which are needed are:

 PostgreSQL configured to listen to an external IP address (listen_address in postgresql.conf)

 Sufficient connections available for Qlik Sense (max_connections in postgresql.conf)

-Explicit whitelisting of the IP address which is used to connect (pg_hba.conf)
+Explicit allowing the IP address which is used to connect (pg_hba.conf)